ganrad/oci-ai-services/oci-ai-ad-async/README.md

 1. Upload an inference data set to an OCI Object Store Bucket
 2. Create an Asynchronous Job
-3. Confirm Anomaly Detection results
+3. Review Anomaly Detection Results

 ## Before You Begin
 To work on this tutorial, you must have the following